TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 Calculate PAYE

-To calculate PAYE for a taxable income of Ksh 44615, we have to first find the tax band in which taxable pay falls in.
+To calculate PAYE for a taxable income of KSh 44615, we have to first find the tax band in which the taxable pay falls.

 • Band 1 – 10% of 24000 = 2400